elguille10/awesome-development/README.md

 *Groovy on Grails - Groovy MVC backend web framework inspired in Ruby on Rails and Django

-*Play - Scala Backend MVC Web Framework
+*Play - Scala Backend MVC Web Framework inspired in Ruby on Rails and Django

 *Lift - Scala Backend Expressive Web Framework inspired in Ruby on Rails, Django, Wicket and Grails